HS2 rail plans: Think tank raises doubts over value

 Ministers said demand for long-distance rail travel was growing and HS2 would "support thousands of jobs and billions of pounds worth of economic benefits".

 The NEF said the government had "backed the wrong horse" and the money would be better spent on a "wider range of transport investments".

 A recent National Audit Office (NAO) report has also questioned the business case and the funding for HS2.

 "Demand for HS2 has likely been overestimated by oversimplified government modelling," the NEF said.

-It said the project would be "carbon intensive and environmentally damaging", and it was "time to invest in transport away from London".'A gamble'
+It said the project would be "carbon intensive and environmentally damaging", and it was "time to invest in transport away from London".

 The foundation suggested alternatives for the HS2 expenditure.
 It claimed:

 - £10bn could transform rail infrastructure in northern England and the Midlands, creating new and faster east-west rail links, redeveloping stations and electrifying regional rail lines

 - £10bn could overhaul the East and West Coast main lines, increasing the speed, capacity and reliability of north-south rail travel with less environmental damage than HS2

 - £6bn could upgrade mass transport in Birmingham, Leeds, Manchester and Liverpool, including investments in large light rail schemes and bus networks